The Last Days: The Ascension of Christ (In Like Manner)

 • Mat 14:26 KJV And when the disciples saw him walking on the sea, they were troubled, saying, It is a spirit; and they cried out for fear.

-This is easily refuted by comparing the occasion when Jesus walked on the sea.
-This incident was equally miraculous and occurred prior to the Resurrection.
+The occasion when Jesus walked on the sea repudiates this; it was equally miraculous and occurred prior to the resurrection.

-The motive behind the teaching is to support the Eschatological position held by scholars who demand a less glorified Christ, to accommodate their theory that Christ in His human form will sit in the Temple in Jerusalem during the Millennium.
+The motive behind this hypothesis is to support the eschatological position held by scholars who demand a less glorified Christ, to accommodate their theory that Christ in His resurrection form will sit in the temple in Jerusalem during the 'millennium'.

 • Act 2:34-35 KJV For David is not ascended into the heavens: but he saith himself, The LORD said unto my Lord, Sit thou on my right hand, 35 Until I make thy foes thy footstool.

-Peter made it clear, the Messiah was to sit on the Throne of David in Heaven, not on earth.
+Peter made it clear; the Messiah would sit on the throne of David in heaven, not on earth.

-Christ now appears in all the glory of His Deity, not as He was before or after the Resurrection, but as He is since His Ascension!
+Christ now appears in all the glory of His deity, not as He was before or after the resurrection, but as He is since His ascension and glorification!

 • Joh 17:5 KJV And now, O Father, glorify thou me with thine own self with the glory which I had with thee before the world was.